60+ Voiceover Marketplaces Online

-Sites below are 99% focused on the U.S. and Canada.
-Projects with multiple languages, or primarily NOT English are increasing all the time, but English is still required in 90+% of projects.
-Websites that offer multiple languages are generally not the best place for voice talent who only speak “American” or “US” English to find work (clients go to websites specializing in English when they want English-only voiceover).
+Sites below are mostly focused on US-Accented English.
+Projects with multiple languages, or primarily NOT US-accented English are increasing all the time.
+Websites that offer multiple languages or accents are generally not the best place for voice talent who only speak US-accented English to find work (clients go to websites specializing in US English when they want US English more than go to international sites).

 🔻 Marketplace Types (Click to view)